monk1337/OpenAI-CLIP-Image-search/README.md

 ### Step 1
 Install all the dependencies from dependencies.txt

-Get a key from wiplash https://unsplash.com/oauth/applications
+Get a key from unsplash https://unsplash.com/oauth/applications

 Download photo_ids and features